 Do you love diving and being in the water?
 How would it feel to have that passion as your full-time employment?

-Need to know the salary of a diving instructor?
-Need some ideas for employment opportunities in the diving industry?
-Want to know what types of scuba diving vacancies are out there?
+If you want to know the salary of a diving instructor or need some ideas for employment opportunities in the diving industry, we’ve got the answers.

 Can you really work as a scuba diver?